Dejean97/Project-1-Sales-Insight-Analytics/README.md

 ## Data Cleaning

-*Replaced markets_name with UK city names
+Replaced markets_name with UK city names
+Created exchange_rates table, USD & INR to GBP rates Created new_transactions with GBP currency and converted sales_amount Added missing product_code from new_transactions to products_complete Added margin field, with margin values between -0.02 and 0.5 to report profit trends

 ## Insights Highlights